The climate crisis is here.

 We’re still unprepared.

-Eight years after Hurricane Sandy, as the New York and New Jersey region suffers from the COVID-19 catastrophe, we have been tragically reminded yet again of our vulnerability to crisis—and how disasters like these have too often been borne unequally by those with the fewest resources.
+Nine years after Hurricane Sandy, as the New York and New Jersey region suffers from the COVID-19 catastrophe, we have been tragically reminded yet again of our vulnerability to crisis—and how disasters like these have too often been borne unequally by those with the fewest resources.
 Now is the moment to address the greatest threat to our region’s future: our vulnerability to the climate crisis.

 We have the solutions.